The Human Protein Atlas

 Brain

-The Brain section gives an overview of protein expression and distribution in the mammalian brain.
+The Brain resource gives an overview of protein expression and distribution in the mammalian brain.
 Externally and “In-house” generated data are integrated to explore regional protein expression in the human, pig and mouse brain.
 Protein expression data are based on quantification of messenger RNA using RNA sequencing techniques and in situ hybridization.
 Protein distribution data are generated using antibody-based immunohistochemistry and immunofluorescence techniques.
-The brain section can be utilized to create an overview of regional and cross species expression of proteins of interest or can be used to identify regional or functional clustered genes based on expression levels across regions of the brain.
-More information about the specific content and the generation and analysis of the data in this section can be found in the Methods Summary.
+The brain resource can be utilized to create an overview of regional and cross species expression of proteins of interest or can be used to identify regional or functional clustered genes based on expression levels across regions of the brain.
+More information about the specific content and the generation and analysis of the data in this resource can be found in the Methods Summary.

 Learn about: